 Once your battery voltage drops into the 7 volt range [which is critically low for batteries] your Carbon Monoxide Alarm will start beeping and flashing.
 In my experience over many years and many RV/Trailers, two things most likely will happen following a real low voltage event.

-First, and nothing to do with the Alarm/Detector, you most likely just wrecked your battery/batteries.
+Additionally, and nothing to do with the Alarm/Detector.
+You most likely just wrecked your battery/batteries.
 Dropping your battery voltage to the 7 volt range normally causes permanent battery damage, or severely impacts the battery life span.
 Impacting the battery’s ability to be fully charged or hold a charge from that point on.

 Also in my experience, if your detector has any age to it and you let your batteries get too low, your detector most likely will permanently conk out on you immediately, or in the very near future.
 Typically your Carbon Monoxide Detector, as well as your Propane Detector are designed to last 60 months, or 5 years.
 They then may signal their “End of Life” sequence.
 A audible beep every 30 seconds or so, and flashing a light sequence of Red Red Green Green.